Fall is almost upon us and there are a few items that we’d like to put on your radar…

-For the foreseeable future we’ll be meeting online on Sundays.
+We are meeting exclusively online on Sundays until Sept 13.
 To catch our time together head over to our Facebook page.
 We will be broadcasting a live feed starting at 10am.
 Tune in for worship in music, prayer, inspiration, and simple connection.
 The broadcast will remain up on our Facebook page afterwards as a video in case you miss the live feed.
 We’re going to keep it organic, intimate and simple.
 Nothing flashy, nothing fancy.
 Just simple connection with God and each other.
 Sounds good, right?!

 These are certainly interesting times.
 We want to update you on some active steps we’re taking to care for our community and plans being made in a season that can be quite unsettling for many.
 In the midst of these stormy waters we say, like the Psalmist before us, that the Lord is a “solid rock under our feet; breathing room for our souls” (Ps 62).
 We can stand firm and protected amidst what can feel like crashing waves and not be shaken.
 Even in those times when we are swept away by a wave of insecurity or instability, we can always find our way back to the solid rock and find space to breathe.
 Phew.